OCISRAEL/OCIFundamentals-lab01/README.md

 8. **STEP 8 : Review The Application**

-   1. Once you've completed all the steps, your web application should look like this:
+   1. Once you have successfully completed all these steps, your web application should look like this:

         ![drawing](./SS/app_ss.png)